sotosoc/bible_ventilated/README.md

 These documents are a midpoint between a word document and a powerpoint presentation.

+Important Note:
+I don't believe there is one correct way to ventilate a text.
+I am not seeking to be 100% consistent in how this is done.
+Maybe, as I go through the process, I will develop principles that will increase consistency.
+This is a secondary goal for me.
+My primary goal is to ventilate the text of Scripture so that the Word of God changes me.

+  The Word of God will not return void.

 ## Page Headings

 I currently include consecutively numbered headings in the document.